Directed by: Zach Creggar

 Casting: Georgina Campbell, Bill Saksgard, Justin Long, Matthew Patrick Davis, Richard Brake, Jaymes Butler, and many other cast who are not main casting.

-A young woman travels to Detroit for a job interview and quickly discovers the air B&B she booked, is double booked and a strange man is already staying there.
-Despite her doubts she decides to spend the evening but soon discovers there is a lot more to fear than just the unexpected double booking guest….
+A young woman travels to Detroit for a job interview and quickly discovers the Airbnb she booked is double-booked, and a strange man is already staying there.
+Despite her doubts, she decides to spend the evening, but soon discovers there is a lot more to fear than just the unexpected double-booking guest….

-As the film progressed through and became more unpredictable, with twists at every turn going.
-The story of the background from when the neighborhood was popular and filled with residents kept viewers intrigued as it followed a man to the store and back to the home and into the basement.
-This was a good background explanation to what happened horrifically in the home the film is focused on.
+As the film progressed and became more unpredictable, with twists at every turn.
+The story of the background from when the neighbourhood was popular and filled with residents kept viewers intrigued as it followed a man to the store and back to the home and into the basement.
+This background explanation provided a good context for the horrific events that occurred in the house that the film focuses on.

-Usually I am rather critical of horror films, as I find most of them are predictable early on, and there seems to only be the odd few which captures my attention throughout.
-This film is one that gripped my attention from start to end, and I enjoyed it, I felt the writing and production of this film was perfect in the story being told.
-I felt my anxiety has been slightly heightened in certain scenes too, especially in scenes in the tunnel under the house.
+Usually, I am rather critical of horror films, as I find most of them are predictable early on, and there seem to only be a few that capture my attention throughout.
+This film gripped my attention from start to end, and I thoroughly enjoyed it.
+I felt that the writing and production were perfect, as they effectively told the story.
+I felt my anxiety had been slightly heightened in certain scenes, too, especially in scenes in the tunnel under the house.

-The jump-scares were good, and very well done.
-It was a very disturbing film, and that is what I find to be a good horror, when it has an element of disturbing scenes and rather weird scenes that could make the viewer cringe – which happened with me.
+The jump scares were good and very well done.
+It was an alarming film, and that’s what I find to be a good horror film – when it has disturbing and weird scenes that make the viewer cringe, which happened with me.

 Overall, a great film to sit down on an evening and watch with some popcorn, maybe even a pillow to hide behind if that really needs to be done.